vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

 ## Permissions

-It's a good security practice to restrict access, especially write access, to as few users as possible.
+It's a good security practice to restrict access---especially write access---to as few users as possible.
 You can configure the permissions for specific folders and user groups.

 In the following screenshot, we configure the permissions for the `Misc Projects` folder.
-We let everyone read or download the files.
-But we only let developers write into the directory and change files.
+We allow everyone to read and download the files.
+But we only let developers write to the directory and change files.

 ![image](/assets/2025-09-09/050.png)